-Federal aid can come in the form of a Pell Grant, for families with an Expected Family Contribution (EFC) below $5,000; federally guaranteed student loans, such as the Stafford Loan; and College Work-Study, where students work on campus for up to $3,000 per academic year.
+Federal aid can come in the form of a Pell Grant, for families with an Expected Family Contribution (EFC) below $5,000; federally guaranteed student loans, such as the Federal Direct Subsidized and Federal Direct Unsubsidized Loans; and Federal Work-Study, where students work on campus for up to $3,000 per academic year.

 Need help paying for your Tisch education?